MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 # Overview of shared computer activation for Office 365 ProPlus

 > [!IMPORTANT]
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
+To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+>
+> For details of when this change takes effect, and what actions admins might need to take, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).

+> [!TIP]
-> This information is intended for administrators and IT Pros.
+> The information in this article is intended for administrators and IT Pros.
 For information about activating a personal copy of Office, see [Activate Office](https://support.office.com/article/5bd38f38-db92-448b-a982-ad170b1e187e).

 Shared computer activation lets you to deploy Office 365 ProPlus to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios for using shared computer activation: